fenglab520/fenglab520.github.io/content/post/2023-12-15-cell-genomics-paper/index.md

 ---
-title: Our phenome-wide genetic investigation across Taiwan, Japan, and the UK Biobanks is now published on Cell Genomics
+title: Our phenome-wide genetic investigation across Taiwan, Japan, and the UK Biobanks is now published in Cell Genomics
 description: ""
 date: 2023-12-15
 preview: ""